Okta SSO with NetBird Self-Hosted

 Okta is a cloud-based identity and access management service for enterprise use, providing single sign-on, multi-factor authentication, and lifecycle management.

-Add Okta as a connector to the embedded IdP.
+Add Okta as an external IdP directly in the NetBird Management Dashboard.
 This is the simplest approach and recommended for most deployments.

 Prerequisites